 The BEDC has been tasked with establishing new and regenerating existing EEZs across Bermuda.
 The EEZs are designated geographical areas where special programmes are implemented to close the gaps of economic differences that exist in comparison to other areas in Bermuda.
 This involves providing economic tools to help local businesses thrive; working with key stakeholders to address local community issues; and engaging external partners to invest in these zones.

-Given the focused attention on regenerating Northeast Hamilton with the establishment of the Uptown Development Authority, the implementation of the North Hamilton Local Plan, and the introduction of new economic development tools such as Approved Residential Schemes, the Government believes there is synergistic benefit in creating a new economic empowerment zone in South East Hamilton by extending the existing zone in North East Hamilton.
-This expansion will result in both a direct physical and economic link between Front Street to North Street, while providing the framework for complementary economic development benefits between the 2 neighboring areas.
+Given the focused attention on regenerating North East Hamilton through the implementation of the North Hamilton Local Plan, and the introduction of new economic development tools such as Approved Residential Schemes, the Government believes there is synergistic benefit in creating a new economic empowerment zone in South East Hamilton by extending the existing zone in North East Hamilton.
+This expansion will result in both a direct physical and economic link between Front Street and North Street, while providing the framework for complementary economic development benefits between the 2 neighbouring areas.

 Establish Regulatory Regime for Cannabis